adjust/marmalade_sdk/README.md

 ```

 In deferred deep linking scenario, there is one additional setting which can be set on the `adjust_config` object.
 Once the
-adjust SDK gets the deferred deep link info, we are offering you possibility to choose whether our SDK should open this URL
+adjust SDK gets the deferred deep link info, we are offering you the possibility to choose whether our SDK should open this URL
 or not.
 You can choose to set this option by calling the `set_should_deferred_deeplink_be_opened` method on the config
 object: